 Conference 18 February 2017 – A Hermetic Reformation.
-The silent language of Alchemy, Magic, Christian Kabbala and RosicruciansFebruary 5, 2017
+The silent language of Alchemy, Magic, Christian Kabbalah and RosicruciansFebruary 5, 2017

 A Hermetic Reformation.
 The silent language of Alchemy, Magic, Christian Kabbalah and Rosicrucians

-A conference held to mark the opening of The Ritman Library’s travelling exhibition ‘Divine Wisdom – Divine Nature.
+The conference A Hermetic Reformation was held to mark the opening of The Ritman Library’s travelling exhibition ‘Divine Wisdom – Divine Nature.
 The Message of the Rosicrucian Manifestoes in the Visual Language of the Seventeenth Century’ on 18 February 2017 in the National Széchényi Library in Budapest.
-This conference pays tribute to the work of Prof. Dr. Balint Keserű.
+This conference was dedicated to the work of Prof. Dr. Balint Keserű.

 The travelling exhibition ‘Divine Wisdom – Divine Nature’, celebrating 400 years of Rosicrucian Manifestoes which first…